Routing Queries to Data Sources

 • Step 1: Get user message – The LLM gets the user message (via the application)

-• Step 2: Tool planning and calling – The LLM makes a decision on the tools to call (if any) and generates - the tool calls
+• Step 2: Tool planning and calling – The LLM makes a decision on the tools to call (if any) and generates the tool calls

-• Step 3: Tool execution - The application executes the tools and the sends the results to the LLM
+• Step 3: Tool execution - The application executes the tools and sends the results to the LLM

 • Step 4: Response and citation generation – The LLM generates the response and citations to back to the user